GhazalBasalighe/hw11_maktab99/README.md

-# JavaScript Shape Calculator

-This JavaScript project showcases Object-Oriented Programming (OOP) concepts by implementing shape and descendant classes, including Square, Circle, Cylinder, and more.
-It calculates both the area and perimeter of these shapes.
+# hw11_maktab 99

 ## Question 1: JavaScript Shape Calculator

-In this section of the project, we've implemented JavaScript classes for various geometric shapes, allowing you to calculate their area and perimeter.
+In this section of the project, I've implemented JavaScript classes for various geometric shapes, allowing you to calculate their area and perimeter.
 The following shapes are included as classes:

 - Square
 - Circle